Weldon Brown

-Weldon Brown (born May 12, 1987) is an American former gridiron football player.
+Weldon Brown (born May 12, 1987) is an American former professional football player.
 He played college football as a cornerback at Louisiana Tech University.
-Weldon was signed as an undrafted free agent by the Jacksonville Jaguars of the National Football League (NFL) on April 26, 2009 after the 2009 NFL Draft.
+Weldon was signed as an undrafted free agent by the Jacksonville Jaguars of the National Football League (NFL) on April 26, 2009, after the 2009 NFL draft.
 He played in the Canadian Football League (CFL) with the Edmonton Eskimos from 2010 to 2012 and the Saskatchewan Roughriders from 2013 to 2015.